ENGLISH (ENGL)

 Reading and viewing of plays performed in off-campus locations.
 Approaching the printed text; approaching the stage performance; relationship of text to performance.
 Pass/no pass grading.
 Total of 18 hours lecture.

 Review of core prerequisite skills competencies, and concepts for college-level composition, with an emphasis on critical thinking skills and reflective and recursive awareness.
 Topics include learning strategies and reading and writing knowledge delivered through a learning community experience that offers additional support and practice for college-level composition through collaborative, hands-on workshops and activities.
-Intended for students who are concurrently enrolled in ENGL 001A.
-Total of 36 hours laboratory.
+Intended for students who are concurrently enrolled in ENGL C1000.
+Total of 27 hours laboratory.

 Basic essay writing skills; reading for understanding; grammar and mechanics.
 Required concurrent enrollment in ENGL 902.
-Recommended enrollment in ENGL 415 or 130.
-No credit if taken after ENGL 100 or 001A.
-For native speakers of English whose English placement assessment does not qualify them for ENGL 100 or 001A.
+Recommended enrollment in ENGL 415 or ENGL 130.
+No credit if taken after ENGL 100 or ENGL 001A.
+For native speakers of English whose English placement assessment does not qualify them for ENGL 100 or ENGL 001A.
 Not recommended for ESL students.
 Total of 72 hours lecture.

 Development of writing skills for students in English 100 through the use of the Writing Center.
 Individualized instruction with Writing Center tutors and computer software.
 Pass/no pass grading.
 Total of 18 hours laboratory.